elastic/connectors/docs/DEVELOPING.md

 ##### `tables`

 Comma-separated list of tables.
-For * in string connector will fetch data for all the Tables.
+The Oracle connector will fetch data from all tables present in the configured database, if the value is `*` .
 Default value is `*`.
 Examples:

   - `table_1, table_2`
   - `*`